 A bird watching tour Doñana is a must for all keen birders.
-This stunning National and Natural Park (108086 ha) holds an incredible variety of wildlife, including the threatened Spanish Imperial Eagle, Marbled Teal, Red-knobbed Coot and the Iberian Lynx.
-Its privileged location close to Africa, and between the Mediterranean Sea and the Atlantic Ocean, makes Doñana an excellent birding area where over 300 species can be observed through the year.
+This stunning National and Natural Park (108086 ha) hold an incredible variety of wildlife.
+Among them, the threatened Spanish Imperial Eagle, Marbled Teal, Red-knobbed Coot, and the Iberian Lynx.
+Its privileged location close to Africa, and between the Mediterranean Sea and the Atlantic Ocean, makes Doñana an excellent birding area where over 300 species can be observed throughout the year.

 The best places to watch birds in Doñana are in the surroundings of the National Park.
-We will get to the Northern Doñana area driving through farmland, rice fields and marshlands close to the mouth of the Guadalquivir River.
-There is a long way to the visitor centre of Valverde but it is worth it, especially in the wet season.
-Then we will go to the “Dehesa” near the rice fields where several species of waterfowl can be spotted, including Marbled and White-headed Ducks.
-Some of the target resident birds are Glossy Ibis, Spoonbill, Red-knobbed Coot, Red-crested Pochard, Little and Cattle Egret, Night and Squacco Heron and thousands of Flamingos.
+We will get to the Northern Doñana area driving through farmland, rice fields, and marshlands close to the mouth of the Guadalquivir River.
+In other words, there is a long drive to the visitor center of Valverde but it is worth it.
+This area is excellent for birding, especially in the wet season.
+Then, we will go to the “Dehesa” near the rice fields where several species of waterfowl can be spotted, including Marbled and White-headed Ducks.
+Some of the target resident birds are Glossy Ibis, Spoonbill, Red-knobbed Coot, Red-crested Pochard, Little and Cattle Egret, Night and Squacco Heron, and thousands of Flamingos.

 Odiel Marshes is the second largest wetland in Huelva province after Doñana and the most important tidal wetland in Spain.
-The silt of the rivers Odiel and Tinto created this area and in this estuary we can find a paradise for birds.
-This is a day out to look for waders, seabirds and other aquatic birds.
-Through the road that connects some of the islands on the Odiel Marshes we will get to the visitor center of Anastasio Senra and continue to have interesting sightings on the mudflats going south.
-Finally, we will go to El Portil to enjoy observing the scenery and birds from a platform which offers a panoramic views.
-Some of the residents birds are Marsh Harrier, Spoonbill, Hoopoe, Spanish Sparrow, Kentish Plover and Black-winged Stilt.
+The silt of the rivers Odiel and Tinto created this area and in this estuary, we can find a paradise for birds.
+This is a day out to look for waders, seabirds, and other aquatic birds.
+Through the road that connects some of the islands on the Odiel Marshes, we will get to the visitor center.
+After that, we will continue looking for birds along the mudflats.
+Finally, we will go to El Portil to enjoy observing the scenery and birds from a platform that offers a panoramic view.
+Some of the resident birds are Marsh Harrier, Spoonbill, Hoopoe, Spanish Sparrow, Kentish Plover, and Black-winged Stilt.

 In winter, the area is occupied by Great White Egret and a large number of waders: Sandpipers, Dunlin, Gannet, Osprey, Grey Plover, Godwits, Sanderling, Greenshank, and Whimbrel.
-The area is also use for other wintering species such as Audouin’s Gull, Sandwich and Caspian Tern, and Bluethroat.
-In summer birds such as Montagu’s Harrier, Bee-eater, Little Bittern, Little Tern, Collared Pratincole and Red-rumped Swallow use Odiel Marshes to breed.
+The area is also used for other wintering species such as Audouin’s Gull, Sandwich and Caspian Tern, and Bluethroat.
+In summer birds such as Montagu’s Harrier, Bee-eater, and Little Bittern use Odiel Marshes to breed.
+In addition, other residents include Little Tern, Collared Pratincole, and Red-rumped Swallow.

 As you can see, this bird watching tour Doñana offers the possibility of seeing a wide variety of rare species with the help of a local guide.
-In adittion, this itinerary can be combined with others destinations.
-Please contact us for more information.
+In addition, this itinerary can be combined with other destinations such as the Strait of Gibraltar, Andújar to see the lynx and/or Granada for birds but also orchids and butterflies.
+Please, do not hesitate to contact us for more information and a quotation.